awslabs/auto-check-in-app/README.md

     - Note: You can find the applicable values in the stack Outputs tab.

 ### Authenticate Attendees
-1. To launch the check-in app, run the following command.
+1. To install the dependencies for the check-in app, run: `pip install -r requirements.txt`
-`$ python main.py`
+1. To launch the check-in app, run: `python main.py`
 2. When prompted, enter your user name and password.
 3. Use a built-in camera or a USB camera to take a picture of the attendee’s face.
 While the image is being processed, the status will change from `Stop here` (no face is detected) to `Checking` (the face is detected and being compared to the face collection) to `Welcome` (a face is found with high similarity).
     - Note: After the status changes to `Welcome`, it will change back to `Checking` for 10 seconds, by default, to avoid recurrent acceptance signals.
 To change the amount of time, modify the `VisibilityTimeout` parameter in the `env.json` file.